kukuzura/EntranceExam/README.md

 This project is a simple simulator of applying to university.
 It allows students to apply to some speciality and get an answer.

 ## Database
 In order to work, you need to create database.
-Create empty shema with namae examsdb the run script database.sql from config folder.
+Create empty shema with name examsdb the run script database.sql from config folder.

 ## Features
 * Students and teachers registration.